petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`

-!!! important
-    Currently, this feature is behind a release feature flag (LPS-174455).
-Read [Release Feature Flags](../../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 When creating object entries with [attachment fields](../../creating-and-managing-objects/fields/attachment-fields.md) through APIs, you can generally upload files from your computer or use files uploaded to the [Documents and Media](../../../../content-authoring-and-management/documents-and-media.md) application.
 Both scenarios require multiple steps.

 You can either upload the document and provide its ID or external reference code (ERC) when posting the object entry via API, or you can post the object entry via API and attach the file to it later through the UI.